 When creating the boot drive, the storage device is reformatted, so there’s no need to format the drive beforehand.

 Get the macOS High Sierra installer software

-When you join the program, you will be given a link to click on, which will direct you to the App Store where you download the beta.
 Once the download is complete, the installer will launch automatically.
-But don’t continue with the installation: Instead, press Command-Q on your keyboard to quit the installer.
+But don’t continue with the installation.
+Instead, press Command-Q on your keyboard to quit the installer.

 The High Sierra installer app will be in your Applications folder, so you can go there and launch it later to upgrade your Mac to the new operating system.